 The function of an Automobile is mainly dependent on its engine performance.
 The engine performance is determined by measuring various parameters related to its components.
+These parameters have definite tersminologies and are measured in specific units.
 The following session covers all the important terminologies - their units of measurement and the ideal way of calculating them.